 Washing hair with water only – the method

 1 – Firstly you do need to invest in a good boar bristle brush.
 If you are serious about No Poo then get on this straight away.
-My favourite brush is a trusty Kent – they’ve been making brushes since 1777 – I have this KENT spiral bristle brush but can also highly recommend the paddle brush – KENT Airheadz paddle brush (Affiliate links but recommended in total integrity as they are far more ethical than using Amazon and have free shipping.)
-See my full list of best boar bristle brush in 2017.
+My favourite brush is a trusty Kent – they’ve been making brushes since 1777 .
+I love the KENT Airheadz paddle brush (Affiliate links but recommended in total integrity as they are far more ethical than using Amazon and have free shipping.) amongst a few others – see my full list of best boar bristle brush in 2017.

 2- You need to figure out how to best shift sebum from your roots to the ends of your hair.
 Massage your scalp and use the pads of your fingers to bring the oils down to the tips of your hair.
 This is called scritching.
 Scritch and preen for 5-10 minutes a day.

 3- Use your boar bristle brush to also help shift those oils.
 Do it section by section.
-ALWAYS BRUSH< SCRITCH AND PREEN AT NIGHT OR JUST BEFORE HOPPING IN THE SHOWER.
+ALWAYS BRUS., SCRITCH AND PREEN AT NIGHT OR JUST BEFORE HOPPING IN THE SHOWER.

 4- Whenever your hair feels to laden with sebum hop in the shower with warm to hot water.
 (Not boiling.)
 Use the same massaging and scritching technique as the hot water cascades onto your hair.